PCPCM Panel Size Calculation

-The PCPCM Panel calculation can be viewed on the AMA Member Portal.
+For physicians not yet on the model, a PCPCM Panel calculation can be viewed in the AMA Member Portal.
 In some cases, a physician's PCPCM panel size will differ from their CPAR panel size or the panel size calculation associated with the Panel Management Support Program (PMSP).

 The process below assumes the physician is already live on CII/CPAR.
-If you are not yet live on CII/CPAR, contact your PCN or AMA-ACTT to start the onboarding process or to learn about the benefits.
+If you are not yet live on CII/CPAR, contact your PCN or AMA-ACTT to start the onboarding process.

 Three main factors determine your PCPCM Panel size calculation: